ADA-GWU/guidedresearchproject-DataMonarch/README.md

 * **Inner Layer Interpretability and Visualization**: Analyze the inner layers of deep learning models to interpret and visualize their decision-making processes.
 Explore techniques such as activation maximization, gradient-based visualization, or saliency maps to gain insights into the features and patterns that drive the models' predictions.

+## Work Plan

+The proposed work plan for this research project is as follows:

+### Weeks 1-5:

+* Data Collection and Preparation: Gather historical cryptocurrency price data, along with relevant auxiliary data such as trading volume and market sentiment indicators.
+Preprocess the data by handling missing values, normalizing features, and identifying outliers.
+The data will be gathered using the free API offered by https://tradingstrategy.ai
+This data is a 1 minute aggregation of the market data across any cryptocurrency token with its USD equivalent.

+* Model Implementation: Implement and train the selected deep learning models, including ARIMA-family models, Prophet, RNN, GRU, LSTM, and Temporal-fusion Transformers.
+Utilize suitable Python-based deep learning frameworks, such as TensorFlow or PyTorch, to develop and train the models on the prepared dataset

+* Comparative Analysis: Conduct a comprehensive comparative analysis of the deep learning models, evaluating their performance metrics such as root mean squared error, mean absolute error, mean absolute percentage error or directional accuracy.
+Compare the results with and without outlier removal techniques to assess the impact on model performance.

+### Weeks 6-11:
+* Inner Layer Interpretability and Visualization: Explore interpretability techniques to analyze the inner layers of the deep learning models.
+Visualize the learned representations, activation patterns, or attention maps to gain insights into the models' decision-making processes and identify important features driving the predictions.